 - BFG: The judge during the Yuma massacre.
 "When they entered the judge's quarters they found the idiot and a girl of perhaps twelve years cowering naked in the floor.
 Behind them also naked stood the judge.
 He was holding leveled at them the bronze barrel of the howitzer."

-- Bullying a Dragon: An innkeeper staunchly refuses to sell liquor to a group of violent filibusters, believing that they're black.
-The filibusters take that insult as well as you'd expect.
+- Bullying a Dragon: An innkeeper staunchly refuses to sell liquor to the Glanton gang, claiming that he doesn't serve colored folk.
+The gang takes that insult as well as you'd expect.

 - Con Man: The reader's introduction to Judge Holden.
 He convinces a crowd that their preacher is a child rapist and a wanted criminal in another town.
 The crowd is soon worked up into a rage until they riot and lynch the preacher.
 Judge Holden later admits he made it up, and got the preacher attacked simply For the Evulz.
 The men in the crowd are at first horrified, then laugh and buy Holden a drink.

 - Contemplate Our Navels: Judge Holden is prone to discoursing on various esoteric or philosophical topics around the campfire, speaking with an odd eloquence his illiterate rapist companions obviously lack.

 - Cosmic Horror Story: Whatever the Judge truly is, he is something that is beyond the capicity of the human mind to comprehend.
 He never sleeps, he says he will never die...